nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Saving the data
 Malitio data are saved in the hard disk automatically after any command that changes the data.<br>
-There is no need to save manually.
+There is no need to save manually. <br>

+#### Specifying location of local data file: `save`
+Users can specify which directory to save their data file.
+Only valid directory will be created if it does not exist already. <br>
+The old data file will automatically be deleted.
+Format: `save DIRECTORY`

+Example:
+* `save C://Users`<br>
+  Saves data in C://Users/malitio.xml

 ## FAQ